BarryMafu/CNN_HandwritingRecognition/README.md

 # CNN_HandwritingRecognition
-a approach to handwriting-recognition using CNN.
+an approach to handwriting-recognition using CNN.
 By Paschen &amp; BarryMafu